 Projects focus mainly on a solution rather than the benefits of a solution.
 The key to a success is people who can bring change to life in their day-to-day work.
 They can fill the gap between requirements and results, between outputs and outcomes and between solutions and benefits.

 Change management therefore prepares, equips and supports people to adopt the change and use it in a way that initiatives deliver expected results and outcomes.

 AWARENESS FOR THE NEED FOR CHANGE

 If we want the change to be successful, we need to start building awareness.
-For each individual within organization it is important to understand WHY the change is needed and why right now.
-Business drivers and opportunities behind the change must be clearly explained and people must also understand what the risk is if the change does not happen.
-Prosci’s latest benchmarking study shows that lack of awareness is the number one reason for employee resistance.
+For each individual within the organization it is important to understand WHY the change is needed and why it has to happen right now.
+Business drivers and opportunities behind the change must be clearly explained and people must also understand the risks involved if the change does not happen.
+Prosci’s latest benchmarking study shows that the lack of awareness is the number one reason for employee resistance.

 DESIRE TO SUPPORT THE CHANGE

-Once individual understands WHY the change is needed NOW, one can contribute to successful change by making a personal decision to support and participate in it.
-Reasons for change must be translated into individual desire to take required action.
-This is demanding process as it is ultimately a personal decision and is not under our direct control.
-There are techniques we can use to influence individual’s decision, but final decisions to embrace change stays with individual.
+Once the individual understands WHY the change is needed NOW, they can contribute to the successful change by making a personal decision to support and participate in it.
+The reasons for the change must be translated into individual desire to take required action.
+This is a demanding process as it is ultimately a personal decision and is not under our direct control.
+There are techniques we can use to influence an individual’s decision, but the final decision to embrace change stays with the individual.